How to Prepare for a College Alumni Interview

 Anything labeled “optional” is never something you have to do.
 However, we recommend you participate in an interview if it’s available to you.
 While most schools will say you won’t be at a disadvantage if you choose not to interview, participating can help reiterate why you’re an excellent candidate.
 Don’t pass up the opportunity!

-Remember, college interviews with alumni can help you determine if you're a good fit for the school and can help reaffirm why you're an excellent candidate.
+Remember, college interviews can help you determine if you're a good fit for the school and can help reaffirm why you're an excellent candidate.
 Good luck with your interviews!

 Subscribe to Our Newsletter